 Autism is one of the five disorders that falls under the umbrella of Pervasive Developmental Disorders (PDD), a category of neurological disorders characterized by “sever and pervasive impairment in several areas of development”.

 The five disorders under PDD are:

 Many professionals and parents refer to this group as Autism Spectrum Disorders (ASDs).

 Each of these disorders has specific diagnostic criteria which have been outlined in the American Psychiatric Association’s Diagnostic & Statistical Manual of Mental Disorders (DSM-IV-TR).
 Note: The DSMV is in the process of being updated and changes in autism diagnosis criteria are being considered.
 To read more about the DSM-5: The Future of Psychiatric Diagnosis, visit: www.dsm5.org.

 The National Dissemination Center for Children with Disabilities (NICHCY) offers information about autism spectrum disorders including a definition of the disability, description of its characteristics, tips for parents and teachers, and connections to related information and organizations with special expertise.

-Autism Newsletters, Handouts, Information Sheets and Resource Lists
+Autism Newsletters, Handouts, & Information